Joanne Robertson: Literary works

+The Water Walker

 Robertson released a children's book in September 2017 titled The Water Walker published by Second Story Press.
 The book follows the journey of Josephine Mandamin to protect Nibi (water).
 The book includes an Ojibwe vocabulary and pronunciation page to help readers contextualize the Anishinaabe worldview.
 Robertson both wrote and illustrated the book.
 She began writing the book after coordinating the four directions walk in 2011 and meeting Josephine.
 The book was originally an entry into an indigenous writers competition that Robertson did not win, however the company was impressed and still offered her a publishing contract.
 Robertson has noted that the book's purpose is to continue spreading Josephine's message after she was diagnosed with Parkinson's disease and unable to continue with future water walks.
 In September 2019 a dual language edition of The Water Walker was published, with translation into Ojibwe done by Shirley Williams and Isadore Toulouse.